mendix/docs/howto7/send-custom-emails-from-your-app.md

 category: "Extendability"
 tags: []
 ---

+## 1 Introduction

 Each application can leverage Mendix App Store content to create and send custom emails based off of configurable templates.
 To achieve this, the app will require three Mendix App Store modules and configuration settings for the SMTP server that will be used to relay the messages.

+**This how-to will teach you how to do the following:**

+* Download the required modules
+* Add navigation items
+* Configure settings

+## 2 Prerequisites

+None.

-## 1\.
-Download the Required Modules from the Mendix App Store
+## 3 Download the Required Modules from the Mendix App Store

 Within this part of the how to you will learn how to download the necessary modules from the Mendix App Store.
 This is a very quick process, in that in just a few clicks the modules will be imported into your project.
 The modules that are required for this process are the **MxModelReflection, Encyption,** and **Email Module with Templates** modules.